built-on-openfin/frontend-framework-starter/frameworks/react/workspace-platform-starter/README.md

 git clone https://github.com/built-on-openfin/workspace-starter.git --depth=1
 ```

-Manually copy the following folders from the **how-to/workspace-platform-starter** directory:
+Manually copy the following folders from the **how-to/workspace-platform-starter** directory into the openfin folder:

 ```
-client/src/framework
+client/src/framework -> openfin/framework
-client/src/modules
+client/src/modules -> openfin/modules
-public/common
+public/common -> openfin/common
 ```

-And paste them into the **/openfin** folder in this project so that you have:
+The **/openfin** folder in this project should then look like:

 ```
-/openfin/common
 /openfin/framework
 /openfin/modules
+/openfin/common
 ```

 ### Develop